-During the nine months ended March 31, 2021, the Company's operating activities used \$181,043 of cash compared to the nine months ended March 31, 2020, when activities used \$418,912 of cash.
-The cash used in operating activities reflects the Company's operating losses (after adjusting for items not involving cash) of \$193,198 (2020 - \$436,107).
-Items not involving cash include amortization of \$845 and share-based compensation of \$150,724.
-Net changes in non-cash working capital items generated cash of \$12,155 (2020 -\$17,195).
+During the year ended June 30, 2023, the Company's operating activities provided \$141,464 of cash compared to the year ended June 30, 2022, when activities provided \$95,560 of cash.
+The cash provided by operating activities reflects the Company's operating income or losses (after adjusting for items not involving cash) and adjusting for non-cash working capital items.